magnetikonline/thummer/README.md

 ### All done
 Assuming everything is configured correctly the following should now occur:

-- Request is made to a thumbnail image path (e.g. http://mywebsite.com/content/imagethumb/WxH/filename.ext)
+- Request is made for a thumbnail image (e.g. http://mywebsite.com/content/imagethumb/WxH/filename.ext)
-- URL rewrite rules check if static image exists on disk
+- URL rewrite rules check if static image already exists on disk
-- It does so web server simply returns thumbnail without involving `thummer.php`
+- **a)** It does, so web server simply returns thumbnail without involving `thummer.php`
-- **...or** static thumbnail image does not yet exist
+- **b)** Static thumbnail image does not yet exist
-	- Server rewrites URL to `thummer.php`
+	- Web server rewrites URL to `thummer.php`
-	- Thummer reads source image successfully, generates thumbnail and saves back to server
+	- Thummer reads source image, generates thumbnail at requested dimensions and saves image file back to server
-	- Now redirects URL back to re-request the static thumbnail image
+	- Finally `thummer.php` redirects URL back to re-request the static thumbnail image
-	- Future thumbnail requests now fetch static thumbnail
+	- Future thumbnail requests now fetch the static thumbnail

 ## But what if my source images change?
-Since thummer relies on the fact that repeat requests to the same thumbnail won't involve `thummer.php` to save CPU cycles, updates to the source image file won't automatically reflected in generated thumbnails.
+Since thummer relies on the fact that repeat requests to the same thumbnail won't involve `thummer.php` to save CPU cycles, updates to source image files won't automatically reflected in generated thumbnails.
 For many use cases this may not be an issue to worry about vs. the benefit.

-If this will be an issue refer to the example `thummercleanup.sh` bash script, which will check generated thumbnails against the source image that:
+If this will be an issue, refer to the example `thummercleanup.sh` bash script, which can be used to compare generated thumbnails against the source image that:

-- The source image actually still exists
+- The source image still exists
 - Timestamps for the thumbnail vs. source are identical (`thummer.php` timestamps thumbnails back to the source file for this reason)

-If either of these conditions are not met, the script will delete the thumbnail in question allowing `thummer.php` to re-create on next request of the thumbnail.
+If either of these conditions are not met, the script will delete the thumbnail in question.
+This then allows `thummer.php` to re-create on next request of the thumbnail.
 This script once configured could then be run as a regular cron job.